pilotmoon/popclipweb/site/home.md

 import NewsBox from './src/NewsBox.vue'
 </script>

-# PopClip Documentation Homepage
+# Welcome

+Welcome to the official website for PopClip.

 <NewsBox />

+## What is PopClip?

-**Welcome** to the official website for PopClip, the Mac utility tool that pops up with a menu of actions when you select text on your screen.
+PopClip is a Mac utility tool that pops up with a menu of actions when you select text on your screen.

 ![PopClip screenshot](/media/popclip.jpg "Screenshot of PopClip")